Alexandrisius/secondbrain/README.md

 To use the application, **you need your own API key** from your chosen provider (OpenAI, OpenRouter, etc.).

 1. Open settings (⚙️) in the top right corner.
-2. Select a provider (e.g., OpenAI or OpenRouter).
+2. Select a provider (OpenRouter or Custom).
 3. Enter your API key.
 4. Select a chat model and (optionally) an embeddings model.